spatialos/gdk-for-unity/docs/reference/workflows/ecs/worker-entity.md

 Each worker has an ECS world to represent the entities currently in a [worker's view]({{urlRoot}}/reference/glossary#worker-s-view).
 Each [worker's ECS world]({{urlRoot}}/reference/concepts/worker#workers-and-ecs-worlds) contains a worker entity, which can be uniquely identified by the [`WorkerEntityTag`]({{urlRoot}}/api/core/worker-entity-tag) component attached to it.

-The worker entity enables you to register changes to the state of the Runtime connection.
+The worker entity enables you to react to changes to the state of the Runtime connection.
 That is, whether the worker is connected to the [Runtime]({{urlRoot}}/reference/glossary#spatialos-runtime) or not.
-This can be done by filtering for the following [temporary components]({{urlRoot}}/reference/workflows/ecs/temporary-components):
+The GDK adds the following [temporary components]({{urlRoot}}/reference/workflows/ecs/temporary-components) to your worker entity when these changes occur:

 * [`OnConnected`]({{urlRoot}}/api/core/on-connected): the worker just connected to the SpatialOS Runtime.
 * [`OnDisconnected`]({{urlRoot}}/api/core/on-disconnected): the worker just disconnected from the SpatialOS Runtime.
 This is an `ISharedComponentData` and stores the reason for the disconnection as a `string`.

 ## How to run logic when the worker has just connected

-When the worker has just connected, a temporary `OnConnected` component is added to the worker entity.
+The GDK adds the `OnConnected` component to your worker entity when it has just connected.

 **Example usage**